Articles tagged with: 1765

 Stamp Act »

 In the summer of 1765 King George III fired George Grenville and replaced him with Charles Watson-Wentworth, Marquis of Rockingham.
 For the new Prime Minister the only alternative to repealing the tax was a long and costly civil war with the American colonies.
-Britain, as the world greatest power, could not give up on the decision to uphold the tax and give in to mobs and activist …
+Britain, as the world greatest power, could not give up on the decision to uphold the tax and give in to mobs and activist in its …

 Documents, Stamp Act »